lucaong/cubdb/README.md

 ## Features

-  - Both keys and values can be any arbitrary Elixir (or Erlang) term.
+  - Both keys and values can be any Elixir (or Erlang) term.

-  - Basic `get`, `put`, and `delete` operations, plus more specialized functions

-  - Performant selection of ranges of entries sorted by key with `select`
+  - Basic `get`, `put`, and `delete` operations, selection of ranges of entries sorted by key with `select`.

-  - Atomic transactions
+  - Atomic, Consistent, Isolated, Durable (ACID) transactions.

-  - Concurrent read operations, that do not block nor are blocked by writes
+  - Multi version concurrency control (MVCC) allowing concurrent read operations, that do not block nor are blocked by writes.

-  - Zero cost read-only snapshots to ensure consistency when reading multiple entries

-  - Unexpected shutdowns or crashes won't corrupt the database or break atomicity
+  - Unexpected shutdowns or crashes won't corrupt the database or break atomicity of transactions.

-  - Manual or automatic compaction to reclaim disk space
+  - Manual or automatic compaction to reclaim disk space.

 To ensure consistency, performance, and robustness to data corruption, `CubDB` database file uses an append-only, immutable B-tree data structure.
 Entries are